 Pontius Pilate, the Roman, had spoken face-to-face with the man who was “the Truth.”

-Whether he knew it or not, Pontius Pilate actually inscribed the answer to the question that he had previously posed to Yahushua and then had it placed at the execution site for all to see.
+Whether he knew it or not, Pontius Pilate, in reality, inscribed the answer to the question that he had previously posed to Yahushua and then had it placed at the execution site for all to see.

 Ironically, the Jewish religious leaders were to be confronted with the truth of who it was that they had convicted of blasphemy according to their law and who they wrongfully condemned to death.